aaguy-hue/8-Bit/CONTRIBUTING.md

  - What does it do?
  - Why is this useful?
  - What tests have you performed to make sure that what you modified/added is still functional?
+   - If you add/modify something which uses the image API, then just test if the images still work locally as you cannot test the image API yourself

 Your pull request may not be accepted if you do not meet the criteria.